01. Shipyard History

 Starting in the 1980s, most newly manufactured products did not contain asbestos.
 However, anyone who continued working in the shipping industry risked exposure to asbestos.
 That exposure could occur through legacy asbestos materials.
-This list offers additional examples of dangerous shipyard occupations and how people were exposed.
+Many shipyard duties, including insulating the ship, maintaining boilers and installing pipes, exposed people to asbestos.

 03. Asbestos Lawsuits

 Anyone who spent time at Hunters Point Naval Shipyard and developed asbestos cancer or another asbestos-related disease has potential compensation options.
 The companies who manufactured the products that exposed these people to asbestos can be held responsible.

 How an individual can be compensated depends on the status of the responsible company.
 A mesothelioma lawyer can help the victim secure compensation through a lawsuit, settlement, VA claim and/or trust fund claim (or a combination of these options).

 Holding Asbestos Companies Responsible

 Some companies that wrongfully exposed workers to asbestos are still viable.
 In other words, they have not filed for bankruptcy.
 This means individuals can file lawsuits against such companies, which may result in a settlement or verdict.

 Uniroyal Holding, Inc. manufactured asbestos-containing products, including insulation, that was used at Hunters Point Naval Shipyard.
 People who worked with these products were wrongfully exposed to asbestos.